NeuralCoder3/wordle_formally/ReadMe.md

 - Otherwise the result is wrong ($f[i]={\color{black}\text{WRONG}}$).

 The formal specification of the feedback is split into parts for better readability.
 In every formula, we quantify over the position $i$.
+The idea is to describe for a position $i$ what the feedback is.
+Due to symmetry, every position is handled the same.
-We use theories in the formulas but everything could be lowered to first-order logic in a straight-forward way.
+We use integer theories in the formulas but everything could be lowered to first-order logic in a straight-forward way (or CP/SMT solvers can be used).

 For every part, we will give the formula and a reading in natural language.